 - 3.3 meters (10 feet) above the tallest obstruction in installing on a building.

 - 360 degrees of clear exposure around the instrument.

 - No obstructions in a 1 to 10 height to distance ratio.
 (10m height would need 100m radius of no obstructions at the same height)

-This is of course idealized.
-Reality is that unless you are on a very isolated location (like a navigational aid in the water), you will likely have to sacrifice a bit on the siting.
+In reality, you will likely have to sacrifice a bit on the siting, unless you have a very ideal and isolated location (like a navigational aid in the water).
 Make sure you keep the station exposed and clear to the most frequent wind directions and do your best to get it above obstructions.
 You can upload notes about your station to the WeatherFlow interface so that others can better interpret the data coming from your location.
 If you have any questions or need help, contact us as we have been installing weather stations for decades and can assist.